Thursday, March 23, 2023

 Source: Medical News Today

-Hot flashes are the common complications of menopause in the women.
+Hot flashes are a common complication of menopause in women.
 They may experience sudden heat on the upper body part, mainly the neck, face, and chest.
-Hot flashes are called night sweats when they happen during night.
+Hot flashes are called night sweats when they happen during the night.

 Skin becomes red and patchy.
 Heartbeat also increases and becomes irregular with time.
 This symptom usually starts after the last period cycle.
 Hot flashes generally last from 30 seconds to several minutes.
 Because of heat, night sweating also occurs, which results in sleep deprivation and daytime tiredness.